ERP implementation is a complex process. Learn how to perform it in this article!

 Once you’ve established the core features of ERP implementation, it’s time to consider migration to a new solution and the ways to develop integration features for it.
 The first aspect you should consider in this regard is the transformation of your business processes toward the new systems.
 In short, you should train workers and prepare them to use new systems with maximum efficiency.

 The second aspect of implementing enterprise resource planning is undoubtedly a focus on developing some vital integration features for your software.
 What’s necessary in this respect?
 Above all, we recommend investing in solutions that allow you to connect the already existing information collection systems to your ERP.
 For instance, your implementation plan can involve the creation of solutions aimed at integrating inventory management into the new analytical frameworks.
 Even the most robust proprietary solutions are unlikely to fit your firm in their entirety.
-For this reason, we recommend looking at the solutions that enable custom development of additional features to facilitate successful implementation of various ERP solutions.
+For this reason, we recommend looking at the solutions that enable custom development of additional features to facilitate ERP implementation success.

 4. Test your solution